tleguern/libglarray.sh/README.md

 - OpenBSD Korn SHell - oksh ;
 - Public Domain Korn SHell - pdksh;
 - The Z shell - zsh.

+Other shells implementing the KSH arrays extension should be trivials to support.